Luki-fer/VTTCombine/README.md

 > This is a small project of mine designed to combine .VTT files in a way that preserves the timings of the subtitles in relation from one file to another.
 > Made in c++ shortly after I finished learning the ropes.
+> Takes in user input amount of files in the naming convention "1.vtt", "2.vtt", "3.vtt", ...
+> Output file : "0.vtt"

 # Prerequisites
 - [C++ compiler version 11 or newer](https://winlibs.com/)